rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Note that sending cash via mail is not acceptable.

 While divorce and marriage records may be searched through government sources and organizations, the availability of these documents cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored therefore record availability may vary further.
-Also note that marriage and divorce records are considered extremely private due to the information the records contain, and are often sealed.
-Hence, bearing in mind that these factors determine the availability of any type of marriage or divorce record.
+This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored; therefore, record availability may vary further.
+Also note that marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Hence, bearing in mind that these factors determine the availability of any marriage or divorce record.

 Who Can Obtain Divorce Records in Rhode Island?

-In Rhode Island, the law permits that only eligible persons may obtain divorce records.
-Eligible persons are those who have a “direct and tangible interest” in the divorce records.
-They include;
+The law permits only eligible persons to obtain divorce records in Rhode Island.
+Eligible persons have a “direct and tangible interest” in the divorce records.
+They include:

 • The person whose name is written on the divorce certificate, an immediate family member, or a legal agent of these individuals.

-• Individuals that require the information on the record for the determination or protection of a personal or property right.
+• Individuals who require the information on the record to determine or protect a personal or property right.

-• Members of legally incorporated genealogical societies, title examiners, or Attorneys-at-law, in the course of their official duties.
+• Members of legally incorporated genealogical societies, title examiners, or Attorneys-at-law, in their official duties.

 • An individual who has been granted a court order instructing the registrar to provide the record.